-The Board and Executive Committee recognize that strong governance, environmental stewardship, and social responsibility are critical to building long-term business success.
+The Bank's Board and Executive Committee recognize that strong governance, environmental stewardship, and social responsibility are critical to building long-term business success.
 The Bank is committed to sustainable business practices and has implemented oversight and processes throughout its operations to effectively manage Environmental, Social, and Governance (ESG) matters relevant to its business over time.
-Through various initiatives, the Bank aims to make a positive impact in our communities, embed social and environmental considerations in its business and investment decisions, provide a supportive and inclusive workplace environment, and act in environmentally conscious ways.
+Through various initiatives, the Bank aims to make a positive impact in the communities in which it operates, embed social and environmental considerations in its business and investment decisions, provide a supportive and inclusive workplace environment, and act in environmentally conscious ways.